EDUTIEK/LongEssayAssessment/README.md

 The integrated "Corrector" is a specialised editing page for the proofreaders.
 In the submitted text, passages are marked and provided with comments.
 With each comment, partial points can be awarded based on the evaluation scheme.
 The text and comments are clearly displayed next to each other, optionally also with the comments from the first correction in the case of a second correction.
 To create the overall vote, a proposal for the final grade is calculated from the sum of the partial points, which can be accepted or changed.
 The vote can be used to create a textual overall assessment.

+Please look at the [EDUTIEK-Anleitung](docs/EDUTIEK-Anleitung.pdf) for a detailed description in German.

+## Branches and Versions

+The plugin is published for ILIAS in different branches:

+* **release1_ilias7** will be maintained until end of 2024.
+It will receive bug fixes mainly.
+* **release2_ilias8** will be maintained until April 2025 and will receive bug fixes as well as small features without breaking existing functionality and data.
+It may receive security fixes until end of 2025.
+* **devX_iliasY** are development branches.
+Please do not use them.

+Please consult the [CHANGELOG](CHANGELOG.md) to see the changes of different versions in this branch.

 ## System Requirements

 The requirements of this plugin are nearly the same as for ILIAS with the following exceptions: